3000dust/Expanded-RN-China/README.md

 > Some other notes:

+   In Renewables Ninja, data is available before 2020-12-31.
+To simulate profile after 2020-12-31, I used a technology innovation rate to reflect the annual technology innovation.
+The default rate in the function is 0.02 and can be adjusted in the function by setting `innovation_rate = 'rate'`.
+The profile will be generated from multiplied by `(1+rate)^(year gap)` according to its corresponding profile in 2020 date.

    The default dataset used for simulating is [MERRA-2](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/).

    The geographic data of the Chinese provinces comes from [Distancelatlong](https://www.distancelatlong.com/distancecalculator/country/china).